 Independent prescribing option

-The IP option is delivered via a combination of e-learning and work-based learning and includes 12 days in-practice training with a Designated Medical Practitioner, the purpose of which is to enable the student to develop and practice clinical examination skills relevant to the condition(s) for which they intend to prescribe.
+The IP option is delivered via a combination of e-learning and work-based learning and includes 12 days in-practice training with a Designated Prescribing Practitioner, the purpose of which is to enable the student to develop and practice clinical examination skills relevant to the condition(s) for which they intend to prescribe.
 The pharmacist may complete their in-practice training at any point during the course.

 Independent Prescribing applicants must have been practicing for at least two years and should be employed in either primary or secondary care at the start of their IP studies.